ginkoid/dtesters-es/readme.md

 * Create an index, using the settings and mappings from `es-index.json`
 * Create a `.env` file, containing all the environment variables defined in `.env.example`

-* `app.js` will
+### `app.js`
-  * listen for Trello webhooks to `/dtesters/events`, and ingest events into elasticsearch one at a time
+* listens for Trello webhooks to `/dtesters/events`, and ingest events into elasticsearch one at a time.
-  * serve search requests from elasticsearch for `/dtesters/search` and `/dtesters/total`
+* serves search requests from elasticsearch for `/dtesters/search` and `/dtesters/total`.

+### `import.js`
-* `import.js` will bulk ingest historical events from Trello into elasticsearch.
+* bulk ingests historical events from Trello into elasticsearch.
 Because of how the Trello API works, events are indexed in reverse order.
 * Define the `APP_TRELLO_BOARDS` environment variable to be the trello IDs of the boards which you want to ingest, joined with `,`s.
 * Define the `APP_TRELLO_START_DATE` environment variable to the ISO8601 date where you want to start importing.
 Importing will go back from this date to the beginning of Trello activity, or to `APP_TRELLO_END_DATE`, whichever is earliest.
 * (optional) Define the `APP_TRELLO_END_DATE` environment variable to ISO8601 date of when you want to end importing.
 This should be an earlier time than `APP_TRELLO_START_DATE`.